noeblassel/noeblassel.github.io/content/teaching/index.md

 ---
 ### Probability Theory (Winter 2022)

 First-year course at École des Ponts ParisTech (third year undergraduates).
 A description of the course can be found [here](http://gede.enpc.fr/programme/fiche.aspx?param=M%3a1PROB).
-Course material can be found on Aurélien Alfonsi's homepage [here](http://cermics.enpc.fr/~alfonsi/Proba1A.html), and here is a [Jupyter notebook](/tp_simu.ipynb) about sampling techniques for common types of random variables.
+Course material can be found on Aurélien Alfonsi's homepage [here](http://cermics.enpc.fr/~alfonsi/Proba1A.html), here is a [Jupyter notebook](teaching/tp_simu.ipynb) about sampling techniques for common types of random variables.

 ### Scientific Computing (Spring 2023)